 - Complete and submit the Employer’s Report of Work-Related Injury/Illness (C-2 form) online via thePayroll Portal (once signed in, the form can be found in the DOE Applications section).
 Print a copy of the submitted form.

-- Mail copies of the following documents to the New York City Law Department:
+- Mail copies of the following documents to the New York City Department of Education:

 - Supervisor’s Report of Injury (WCD 201 form)

-- Either the employee’s Comprehensive Injury Report or the OORS report, as applicable
+- A copy of the employee’s Comprehensive Injury Report or the OORS report

 The mailing address is: